ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter13.md

 “What?” he managed to ask.

-“This is your most favourite passage of the story,” said Lán WàngJī.
+“This passage is your favourite part of the story,” said Lán WàngJī.

 “My what?
 Oh!”
 He then collected himself.
-“Yes, I like this passage the most; it’s my favourite.”
+“Yes, I like it.
+It’s indeed my favourite.”

-Wèi WúXiàn forced himself to calm down in order to conceal his palpitating heart from Lán WàngJī.
+Wèi WúXiàn forced himself to calm down to conceal his palpitating heart from Lán WàngJī.

 He then asked, “What happened afterwards?”